CybercentreCanada/cart/README.md

 * SIZE: CaRT files are usually smaller then the original files because it uses compression.
 (Except in the case we you store huge amount of metadata in the CaRT)

+## Using CaRT with stix v2
+Now that stix v2 uses JSON as encoding, you can now bundle your stix report directly in the CaRT format.
+When CaRT encode files, it add metadata from *.cartmeta file with the same prefix of your file.
+Therefor if you save your stix report to a .cartmeta file, the resulting CaRT file will have the full stix report embedded with it.

+Example:

+    $ ls
+      file.exe            - File I want to encode file.exe.cartmeta   - Stix report of file.exe

+    $ cart file.exe
+    $ ls
+      file.exe            - File I want to encode file.exe.cartmeta   - Stix report of file.exe
+      file.exe.cart       - CaRT file containig both the file.exe and it's stix report

 ## Format Overview

 ### Mandatory Header (38 bytes)